seanox/aspect-js/manual/en/mvc.md

 #### Face

-A face is the primary projection of models/component/content.
-This projection may contain additional sub-components, in form of facets and sub-faces.
-Faces are components that can be nested.
-Thus, parent faces become partial faces when the path refers to a sub-face.
+A face is the primary projection of models/components/content.
+This projection can contain additional substructures in the form of faces and sub-faces.
+Thus, parent faces become partial faces if the path refers to a sub-face.
+In this case, all parent faces are displayed partially, i.e. without their possibly contained faces.

-A sub-face is presented with all its parent partial faces.
-If the parent faces contain additional facets, these facets are not displayed.
-The parent faces are therefore only partially presented.

 #### Facets